West Orange Public Library: Policy On Internet Use

 1.3 The Library's main Webpage, along with its Web pages for children and teens, is accessible at www.westorangelibrary.org.
 The Library's Web pages list recommended links to additional Websites so that users may more easily locate material suited to their particular ages or their particular interests.
 The Library is not responsible for the content of linked sites or for the content of sites accessed through subsequent links.

-2.1 The Library affirms the right of each individual to have access to constitutionally protected material.
+2.1 The Library affirms the right of each individual to have access to constitutionally protected material allowable in a public space.
 The Library also affirms the right and responsibility of parents and legal guardians of minor children to determine and monitor their own children's use of Library materials and resources.

 2.4 Library staff is available to assist users with reference questions.
 Staff, however, is unable to give users extensive instruction in computer or Internet use or provide users with extensive aid in troubleshooting equipment or Web-related problems.